 Conversion rates, is the process of reaching out to the right target audience, presenting them with the right solution and getting them to take the action you want them to take.
 These could range from subscribing to buying from your website.

 Computing for your conversion rate is easy.
 Once you’ve clearly defined what a conversion is, you now know what to measure and how to compute your lead conversion rate.
 Conversion rates are equal to the total number of conversions divided by the number of leads and then multiplied by 100.

 If your conversion is defined as leads who become new customers, then the formula should look like this:

 Lead Conversion Rate = Total No. of New Customers / Number of Leads * 100

-Average Conversion Rates per Industry
+Average Conversion Rate Per Industry

-Meanwhile, a Marketing Sherpa study revealed that website conversion rates of traffic that come from the top of the funnel across various industries typically fall within these ranges as well:
+Different industries have different conversion rates.
+A Marketing Sherpa study revealed that website conversion rates of traffic that come from the top of the funnel across various industries typically fall within these ranges as well:

 |INDUSTRY||AVERAGE CONVERSION RATES|